 How we tested

 In addition to using the nursing pillows in action, we took the nursing pillow slipcovers on and off to determine durability and ease of removal.
-We also interviewed over a dozen mothers who currently breastfeed, or have in the past, regarding their feelings towards different nursing pillows they have used—along with a lactation consultant.
+We also interviewed a lactation consultant, as well as over a dozen mothers who currently breastfeed, or have in the past, regarding their feelings towards different nursing pillows they have used.
 Over and over, My Brest Friend kept coming out on top in all of our testing areas.

 - Dimensions: 23 x 16.6 x 6 inches